Dia de los

 For over 35 years, the merchants on Olvera Street have celebrated Dia de los Muertos.
 The celebration has evolved to incorporate the pre-Columbian, Aztec, Mayan and Catholic rituals surrounding death.
 Each night, a vibrant and colorful procession sets the stage for our ceremony.

 Dia de los Muertos is, in fact, a celebration of life – it is not a time to mourn our loved ones, rather it is a time to remember the lives they lead and the many things they enjoyed during that life.
 Death is a part of life, and so we honor it.
-Dia de los Muertos at Olvera Street is the only celebration of its kind in Los Angeles – A nine (9) day festival, with altars on display, children’s workshops, face painting, and entertainment throughout.
+Dia de los Muertos at Olvera Street is the only celebration of its kind in Los Angeles – A nine (9) day festival, with a nightly procession, community altars on display, and entertainment.

 Traditional Mayan Blessing/Soul Cleansing takes place before and after the procession